 •Communicating effectively with crew members, crew leaders, NCC staff and agency project staff;

 •Complying with both production and quality work standards established by NCC Administration, crew supervisors and project partners;

 •Contributing to basic duties at the campsite including cooking, cleaning and organizing crew equipment;

 •Showing respect when interacting with other members, leaders, staff, project sponsors and community members;

 •Percentage of time spent on: labor– 70%, traveling– 20%, hiking– 10%;

 •Lifting 25lbs continuously and 50lbs occasionally.

-You will be based out of our Reno Field Office on 4- or 8-day “tour” schedules.
-Camping locations are provided during the workweek.
-We will not provide housing nor sign leases, but we can assist with identifying housing options.
+•Crew members will be assigned to serve from the Reno Field Office, and will serve and camp in the field on 4-day tours, 8-day tours, or a mixture of the two.
+Schedules will be dictated by project site and distance from the field station.
+Camping locations are provided during the work week.
+We will not provide housing nor sign leases, but we can help assist with identifying housing options.